References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

 All RCNs will need to be redeemed with the issuing ATOL holder for either cash or against a new booking by 30 September 2022.
 In the event of an ATOL holder failure, the ATT, subject to the terms of the Payment Policy, will only consider claims for payment of the unredeemed RCNs if the failure occurs on or before 30 September 2022.
 After this date, all RCNs will cease to be ATOL protected.2

 The end date of the issuance of ATOL protected RCNs has not yet been determined.
 It is expected to be early enough before 30 September 2022 to ensure that consumers holding RCNs have a reasonable period during which either to rebook or redeem them for cash.

 This document sets out the principles upon which an RCN can be issued in respect of an ATOL protected booking, the content of the RCN, and how ATOL holders are required to report to the CAA on the RCNs they have issued.

 This document will be supplemented by an FAQ document and a Covid-19 RCN Return, which will be regularly updated.
 Both documents will be located on the ATOL pages of the CAA website.

-10 March 2020 - 30 September 2020 inclusive RCNs issued during this period solely due to the Covid-19 pandemic will have ATOL protection.30 September 2021 subject to the terms of the Payment Policy, the ATT will consider claims in respect of unredeemed RCNs in relation to an ATOL holder failure on or before 30 September 2021 only.
+RCN's issued after 10 March 2020 solely due to the Covid-19 pandemic will have ATOL protection, until an end date to be announced.
+The CAA will give at least one month's notice of the end date.30 September 2022 subject to the terms of the Payment Policy, the ATT will consider claims in respect of unredeemed RCNs in relation to an ATOL holder failure on or before 30 September 2022 only.
 After this date, unredeemed RCNs will cease to be ATOL protected.

 Disclaimer: These dates do not provide any advice about future travel.
 ATOL holders should refer to the latest advice from the Foreign & Commonwealth Office.